Creatrix106/Medi_buddy_chatbot/README.md

 ### Common Issues

-1. **OpenAI API Error**
+1. **Gemini API Error**
    - Ensure your API key is correctly set in `api.env`
-   - Check if you have sufficient credits in your OpenAI account
+   - Check if you have sufficient credits in your Google AI account
-   - Verify the API key format starts with `sk-`
+   - Verify the API key is valid from Google AI Studio

 2. **Connection Error**
    - Make sure both backend (port 5000) and frontend (port 3000) are running